gluobe/container-introduction-workshop/labs/01-installing-docker.md

 # Lab 01 - Installing Docker

-The easiest way to install Docker is by running the [https://get.docker.com/](https://get.docker.com/) script:
+The easiest way to install the latest version of Docker is by running the [https://get.docker.com/](https://get.docker.com/) script:

 ```
 curl -sSL https://get.docker.com/ | sh